2nd March 2016

 Although most famous for its Cistercian monastery, Kirkstall Abbey which was established on its present site in 1152 by a group of 12 monks from Fountains Abbey in North Yorkshire, the area of Kirkstall was mainly fields and tiny hamlets until around 1600, when it became a Borough in its own right.
 The Borough grant by Charles I placed Headingley-cum-Burley and Kirkstall adjacent the Leeds Parish.
 It was able to make its own laws and levy its own taxes.
 Although the Abbey was still the principle driver of industry, manufacture and innovation, development continued slowly with this new independence.

-Kirkstall’s increasing popularity has been enhanced by the recent opening of Kirkstall Bridge Retail Park with its wide range of shops and leisure facilities, including Pure Gym.
+Kirkstall’s increasing popularity has been enhanced by the recent opening of Kirkstall Bridge Shopping Park with its wide range of shops and leisure facilities, including Pure Gym.
 Further information is available below:

-Opposite Kirkstall Bridge Retail Park is a complex with Morrisons, Matalan and Boots stores and further along Kirkstall Road towards the City is Cardigan Fields leisure park – with the likes of Virgin Gym and Vue Cinema.
+Opposite Kirkstall Bridge Shopping Park is a complex with Morrisons, Matalan, B&M and Boots stores and further along Kirkstall Road towards the City is Cardigan Fields leisure park – with the likes of Virgin Gym and Vue Cinema.

 Horsforth is a 10 minute drive away, Headingley is 5 and it takes approximately 15 minutes to drive into the City Centre (outside of rush hour), making Kirkstall a great place to live for commuters.